RANDOLPH, NEW HAMPSHIRE

 GBA Team: Jeremiah Hawkins, David Salisbury, Tyler Ray, Hardy Avery

-Proposed Glade Zone: The proposed Crescent Ridge Glade in the 10,000 acre Randolph Community Forest is approximately 50-75 total acres situated in a southeasterly to easterly aspect.
+Glade Zone: The Crescent Ridge Glade in the 10,000 acre Randolph Community Forest is approximately 75 total acres situated in a southeasterly to easterly aspect.
 The glade is designed to appeal to all abilities and provides stunning views of the northern Presidential Range of the White Mountains.
-The upper pitch of the zone contains a slope angle in the range of 25-30 degrees for approximately 300 vertical feet.
-The middle section is approximately 20 degrees and extends an additional 300 vertical feet.
+There are five glade lines in the upper pitch of the zone, all of which vary in design but generally contain a slope angle in the range of 30-35 degrees for approximately 300 vertical feet.
+Each glade line deposits the skier into a large open hardwood glade.
+This middle section is approximately 20-25 degrees and extends an additional 300 vertical feet.
 The lower section contains a tree-less wildlife area at 10-15 degrees and it is here one becomes distracted by the delightful views of the northern Presidentials.
 The skier can either ski through the wildlife area back over the nordic trails to the point of beginning or have the option to continue down a blue-blaze marked ski route to the Community Forest Road (formerly Jimtown Logging Road) and return to the parking lot.
 (See documents linked below for additional information).

 Description of Crescent Ridge Glade.
-From atop Crescent Ridge, GBA proposes three to five “skiable lines” (which can be understood as ski corridors) that guide the skier through the trees exiting into the “fan”, which is the wide naturally gladed middle section of the Crescent Ridge Trail.
+From atop Crescent Ridge, GBA has cut five “skiable lines” (which can be understood as ski corridors) that guide the skier through the trees exiting into the “fan”, which is the wide naturally gladed middle section of the Crescent Ridge Trail.
 Ski corridors are not trails in the traditional sense but rather low density vertical lines that are approximately 35-50 feet in width.
 The walls of the corridors follow the braided design method which places emphasis on patches (or islands) of vegetation within the glade to promote future regeneration to increase the stands’ resiliency and protection from wind throw.
+As mentioned above, the upper pitch of each line is